How P2P works to remove silos

 It’s hardly a new dilemma but not one that a 21st-century enterprise should be proud to be still struggling with.
 In this blog, we will see how P2P works to remove silos.

 It’s very typical of a Purchase-to-Pay (P2P) program that there is a conflict between costs and benefits.
-The motivation behind better P2P is to conduct a business more safely, mitigate fraud risks, reduce the process costs, reduce prices etc. But the benefits, unlike the costs, are spread across the business.
+The motivation behind better P2P is to conduct a business more safely, mitigate fraud risks, reduce process costs, reduce prices, etc. But the benefits, unlike the costs, are spread across the business.
 So, should IT pay the price of a P2P program?
 Should Procurement?
 Or is it Finance?
 The business case will always stack up at a corporate level – it’s a no-brainer – but building a business case that will fly within one of the siloes is less straightforward.

 This is a serious issue.
 Siloed thinking prevents businesses from doing the right things even when all the siloes are absolutely aligned on the right thing to do.

 How is this problem overcome?
 There’s a simple answer for old-world organizations and a slightly more sophisticated answer for the more switched-on businesses.

 For old-world organizations (and I hope that’s not putting them down too much – the fact is, many businesses, especially large global businesses, are still in the 20th century), the answer is to raise the issue above the siloes.
 Programs like P2P that deliver a broad and important corporate benefit should be funded and sponsored at a corporate level.
 Boards should understand this.
 They need to see that P2P is not a finance thing; it is not procurement or IT thing; it is a corporate thing that they cannot afford to ignore.
 It’s been said many times: the executives that choose not to invest in P2P are culpable when serious corporate fraud happens and they should fear the shareholder meeting when investors call them out for lack of investment in safeguarding the business.